Have written to Centre to scale up COVID beds in its hospitals: Jain | Health

 Have written to Centre to scale up COVID beds in its hospitals: Jain

-Amid an unprecedented surge in coronavirus cases in the national capital, Delhi Health Minister Satyendar Jain said on Monday that the city government has written to the Centre to again scale up COVID beds in its hospitals here.
+Amid an unprecedented surge in coronavirus cases in the national capital, the Delhi government has written to the Centre to again scale up COVID beds in its hospitals here, Delhi Health Minister Satyendar Jain said on Monday.

-Asked about beds' requirements in view of escalating cases, Jain said, ''We are ramping up medical infrastructure post the surge in cases and 5,000 beds have been added in last one week''.

-Delhi recorded 10,774 fresh cases of COVID-19 on Sunday, the highest single-day surge in the national capital till date, according to data shared by the Health Department.
+Asked about the bed requirements in view of escalating cases, Jain said, ''We are ramping up medical infrastructure post the surge in cases and 5000 beds have been added in last one week.''
+Delhi recorded 11,491 fresh cases of COVID-19 on Monday, the highest single-day surge in the national capital till date, according to data shared by the health department.

-As per the Sunday bulletin, 48 new fatalities were also recorded, pushing the death toll to 11,283.
+According to the latest bulletin, 72 new fatalities were also recorded, pushing the death toll to 11,355.

-Asked about ventillators requirements, Jain said, ''About 50 per cent COVID beds in total are still available in hospitals.
-And, ventilator beds may be occupied, but very few patients are actually on ventilator''.
+Asked about ventilators' requirements, Jain said, ''About 50 per cent Covid beds in total are still available in hospitals.
+And, ventilator beds may be occupied, but very few patients are actually on ventilator.''
+The minister reiterated that it was absolutely necessary to wear a mask when stepping out of the house, which would help fight COVID-19.

+On COVID care centres, he said out of 5,525 beds, only about two per cent or 190 of those are occupied.

+''Temporary COVID care centres will be set up at different places as per the need,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)